Adults (TV series): Release

-Production took place in Toronto in Canada.
+Production took place in Toronto, Canada.
 Adults premiered with its first two episodes on May 28, 2025, with new episodes scheduled to air in back-to-back pairs every Wednesday at 9 p.m.
 ET/PT on FX.
 The full series was released for streaming on Hulu on May 29.
 Internationally, the series became available on Disney+.
 In-person promotional events for the series took place at laundromats in New York City and Los Angeles.
+The second season premiered on FXX on August 27 and features guest appearances by Susie Essman, Raven-Symoné, Gaten Matarazzo, Jake Shane, Isaac Powell, Ben Marshall, and Zosia Mamet.
+A special prequel episode, which premiered at the 2026 Tribeca Festival on June 11, premiered on FXX and Hulu on July 31.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 75% approval rating based on 32 critic reviews.
+Adults premiered to generally positive reviews from critics.
+For the first season, review aggregator website Rotten Tomatoes reported a 77% approval rating based on 35 critic reviews with an average rating of 6.6/10.
 The website's critics consensus reads, "Every generation deserves its own sitcom of likable screwups, and Adults more or less delivers one for Gen-Z with its ensemble of funny and maddening strivers."
-Metacritic, which uses a weighted average, gave a score of 65 out of 100 based on 19 critics, indicating "generally favorable".
+Metacritic, which uses a weighted average, gave a score of 65 out of 100 based on 21 critics, indicating "generally favorable" reviews.
+For the second season, which was described as an improvement over its first, Rotten Tomatoes reported a 100% approval rating based on 27 critic reviews with an average rating of 8.1/10.
+Metacritic, which uses a weighted average, gave a score of 79 out of 100 based on 10 critics, indicating "generally favorable" reviews.

 Dave Nemetz of TVLine described Adults as a welcome return to television for stories about people in their twenties.
 He found that the show captures the chaotic energy of Gen Z life with humor and charm.
 Nemetz appreciated its blend of influences, noting echoes of Friends, Girls, and especially Broad City, and praised the surreal, irreverent tone.
 He also complimented the cast of newcomers, highlighting Owen Thiele's performance as a standout.
 Nemetz said the show delivers big laughs and proves that comedy is still alive and well, even within a more socially conscious landscape.
 Karl Quinn of The Age said that while Adults adopts the familiar framework of a share-house sitcom, it also functions as a reflection of its cultural moment.
 He found that the series combines elements of Friends and Girls with contemporary concerns such as identity politics and cancel culture.
 Quinn appreciated the show's ability to satirize its twenty-something characters' contradictions and posturing while still extending empathy toward them.
 He singled out the sixth episode as "hilarious" and "unhinged".
 While acknowledging that not every element of the series is successful, Quinn praised its originality and cultural resonance.